berkeozturk/QA-Assistant/index.md

 *   Multiple links can be opened all at once by a comma separator.
 *   CTA number 1 means the first clickable element in the email.

+_Jira Ticket Number (ticketing tool specific)_:
+This is only put for a little ease.
+It opens ticket page of campaign.
+QA maker might check the campaign's ticket to understand instructions about design or launch.

 #### Example cases

 1. One can directly test if the campaign's landing page is live for every local.
 2. One can check mobile-view of the emails directly in incognito mode.
-3. When both View E-mails Online and Open CTA Links are checked; it opens one e-mail one landing page subsequently.
+3. When both View E-mails Online and Open CTA Links are checked; it opens one e-mail and the related landing page(s) subsequently.

 ###### Header 6